 Using a fog free visor, and with vent outlets pointing at the visor keeping the moisture and mist away.
-On track last year during the middle of summer, temperatures were in the high 20’s if not low 30’s.
+On the Ron Haslam day last year during the middle of summer, temperatures were in the high 20’s if not low 30’s.
 (Read more about my Ron Haslam day experience here) Under my leathers I was cooking, at least my head was nice and cool.
 The liner is fully removable to allow for washing after hot days.
 Included is a removable breath deflector, I like it as it keeps some misting my glasses.
 It also has an adjustable chin curtain which varies the airflow around the neck and chin area.

 Normally yes, but there are lots of factors which go into this like the density of padding and routing and positioning of the vents.
 Previous helmets I have used even with earplugs have been deafening, and the constant buffeting of wind noise was annoying at best.
 The Shark isn’t silent, you’ll never find a truly silent helmet, but the shark is quiet.
 Even at high speeds, it isn’t unpleasant, and with earplugs, it makes it perfectly bearable I am impressed by it.

 Remove the liner and cheek pads, and it shows the recesses and cutouts to house Shark’s Bluetooth communications system SharkTooth.
 I’m pretty sure this area would accommodate speakers from other coms systems, although I haven’t tested this out for myself.
 Most systems these days use 43mm drivers, which is the same as the Sharktooth system so providing the external dimensions of the driver isn’t too padded they should fit.